telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 There are some considerations to make when designing how to model a project in the platform.
 This document will give you some hints to avoid most common mistakes (use them as hints to guide your modelling, not as strict rules).

+## Modeling your IDs in the right way

+Entity ids and attribute names should be like *real* IDs.
+In other words, using whitespaces, accents or any other funny weird character in ID strings is a really bad idea.
+In fact, although that is allowed in the NGSIv1 API (due to legacy reasons), it is forbidden in the NGSIv2 version of the API (check the "Field syntax restrictions" section in the [NGSIv2 specification document](http://telefonicaid.github.io/fiware-orion/api/v2/stable) for details).

+Why this is a bad idea?
+There are several reasons:

+* Take into account that the IoT Platform would use that identifiers (or strings derived from that identifiers) in places where such characters are not allowed.
+For example, some persistence backends are based in databases which doesn't accept whitespaces or non-ASCII characters in table databases.
+* IDs may appear as part of URLs (e.g. the URL identifying an entity at [Context Broker](../context_broker.md) and using non-ASCII characters in that places makes these URL more complex.

+Sometimes you may think you need to use ids with whitespaces and non-ASCII characters to render that information correctly, e.g. in a graphic-user interface.
+For instance, you have an entity that you want to show as "Row 12/Seat B" with an attribute "Occupation status" in your application and you may think that modeling in the following way is a good idea:

+      {
+         "type": "Seat",
+         "isPattern": "false",
+         "id": "Row 12/Seat B",
+         "attributes": [
+           {
+             "name": "Occupation status",
+             "type": "String",
+             "value": "occupied"
+           },
+           ...
+           }
+         ]
+      }

+However, it is not a good idea.
+If you need descriptive texts for entities or attributes, then use specific attributes and metadata for them respectively, which values are not ids and doesn't have any of the problems described above.
+Taking that into account, you could model in the following for the example above:

+      {
+         "type": "Seat",
+         "isPattern": "false",
+         "id": "Row12SeatB",
+         "attributes": [
+           {
+             "name": "description",
+             "type": "String",
+             "value": "Row 12/Seat B"
+           },
+           {
+             "name": "status",
+             "type": "String",
+             "value": "occupied",
+             "metadata": [
+               {
+                 "name": "description",
+                 "type": "String",
+                 "value": "Occupation status"
+               }
+             ]
+           },
+           ...
+           }
+         ]
+      }

+The above consideration applies to entity ids and attribute names but also to other pieces of context information which take the role of an ID, in particular to entity types, attribute types, metadata names and metadata types.

 ## The IoT Platform is centered in context

 The central piece of the IoT Platform is the Context Broker: a component that lets you store and query information